James Herriot: Achieving success

 Wight wrote seven more books in the series started by If Only They Could Talk.
 In the United States, the first six books of the original series were thought too short to publish independently.
 Most of the stories were collected into three omnibus volumes; the final two books were published separately.
 The last book of the series, Every Living Thing, sold 650,000 copies in six weeks in the United States and stayed on The New York Times Best Seller list for eight months.

-Recent research indicates that the first two books sold only a few thousand copies in the UK at first.
+The first two books sold only a few thousand copies in the UK at first.
 "It was a New York publisher [St. Martin's Press] who changed the childish-looking cover art[,] combined the works under the title All Creatures Great and Small," and reaped the benefits when the work achieved best-seller status in the US.
 Its US editor, Tom McCormack, quoted in a book based on interviews of American publishers, said the title choice was made after he sought suggestions from colleagues, related to nature, and "a British guy in our marketing department, Michael Brooks", spoke about the hymn, reciting its first verse.
 However, in a 1976 BBC interview Wight said "this was my daughter's title" and "she thought that one out".

-Contrary to widespread belief, Wight's books are only partially autobiographical, with many of the stories only loosely based on real events or people.
+Wight's books are only partially autobiographical; many of the stories are only loosely based on real events or people.
 Where stories do have a basis in genuine veterinary cases, they are frequently ones that Wight attended in the 1960s and 70s.
 Most of the stories are set in the fictional town of Darrowby, which Wight described as a composite of Thirsk, its nearby market towns Richmond, Leyburn, and Middleham, and 'a fair chunk of my own imagination'.
-Wight anonymised the majority of his characters by renaming them: Notably, he gave the pseudonyms Siegfried and Tristan Farnon, respectively, to Donald Sinclair and his brother Brian, and used the name Helen Alderson for his wife Joan.
+Wight anonymised the majority of his characters by renaming them: giving the pseudonyms Siegfried and Tristan Farnon, respectively, to Donald Sinclair and his brother Brian, and used the name Helen Alderson for his wife Joan.